Pre Exposure Prophylaxis (PrEP)

 How does PrEP work?

-It works by having an impact on the virus’ ability to establish itself in the body, and therefore lowers the possibility of an HIV negative person becoming HIV positive.
+It works by having an impact on the virus’ ability to establish itself in the body, and therefore greatly lowers the possibility of a HIV negative person becoming HIV positive.
+3 major research trials have recently shown that PrEP is 86% effective at preventing HIV, but continued research over the past 5 years strongly indicates that PrEP is nearly 100% effective is taken daily.

 What’s the difference between PEP and PrEP?

-PEP is an HIV treatment taken after exposure to HIV to prevent it from establishing itself in the body, whereas PrEP is an HIV treatment taken before and after exposure.
+PEP is a HIV treatment taken within 72 hours after exposure to HIV to prevent it from establishing itself in the body, whereas PrEP is a HIV treatment taken before and after exposure.

-PrEP highlights the really exciting advances made in HIV prevention because for the first time ever, an HIV negative person now has a biomedical treatment option to prevent transmission and take responsibility for their own health.
+PrEP highlights the really exciting advances made in HIV prevention because for the first time ever, a HIV negative person now has a biomedical treatment option to prevent transmission and feel more comfortable taking control of their own health.

 Is PrEP available in Australia?

-The Therapeutic Goods Administration (TGA) has registered Truvada for PrEP in Australia, now indicated for the sexual prevention of HIV among HIV-negative people (as well as part of HIV treatment among HIV-positive people).
-However, Truvada is not yet available at a subsidised co-payment through Australia’s Pharmaceutical Benefits Scheme (PBS).
+In May 2016, the Therapeutic Goods Administration (TGA) has registered the drug Truvada for PrEP in Australia, now indicated for the sexual prevention of HIV among HIV-negative people (as well as part of HIV treatment among HIV-positive people).
+In a historic decision, Truvada has recently been recommended be listed at a subsidised co-payment through Australia’s Pharmaceutical Benefits Scheme (PBS).
+The date for actual access through the PBS (as known as the listing date) is yet to be announced.

 What are the options for obtaining PrEP?